 We also explore the relationship between the relative advantage of the proposed models and the data characteristics of the product SKU.
 We find that the models with the estimation window combining method (e.g., the ADL-intra-EWC model and the ADL-own-EWC model) have better forecasting performances compared to their counterparts for the SKU’s with high randomness and trend, while the models with intercept corrections (e.g., the ADL-intra-IC model, the ADL-own-IC model, and the ADL-EWC-IC model) tend to have more advantages compared to their counterparts for the SKU’s with high randomness and trend, with a low proportion of outliers and low level of general variations, and with a low level of sales central tendency.

 The approach that we propose in this study is new to the area of retailer product sales forecasting but we have also identified some areas where we feel further improvements could be beneficial.
 For example, for the EWC method, we combine five sets of forecasts based on ten different estimation windows using equal weights.
 The forecasting performance may potentially be improved by changing the number of the estimation windows, by changing the minimum length of the estimation windows, and by exploring alternative forecasting combination schemes (e.g., based on k-fold evaluation).
 For the IC method, Clements and Hendry (1999) summarize various correction schemes each of which may have different effects on the trade-off between the bias and the error variance.
 Furthermore, Ma et al. (2016) propose models which integrate both the intra- and the inter-category promotional information.
-Thus, we may further investigate how we can improve the forecasting performance with both the intra- and the inter-category promotional information while taking into account the structural break problem.
-A method alternative to the ADL-intra-EWC method and the ADL-intra-IC method is directly modeling the changing process of the effect of the marketing activities into the model through, for example, random coefficient models so that the structural break may potentially be mitigated even when the influencing factors are not observed.
+Thus, we may further investigate how we can improve the forecasting performance with both the intra- and the inter-category promotional information while taking into account the structural change problem.
+A method alternative to the ADL-intra-EWC method and the ADL-intra-IC method is directly modeling the changing process of the effect of the marketing activities into the model through, for example, time-varying parameter models so that the structural change may potentially be mitigated even when the influencing factors are not observed.
+This also benefit the interpretation of the model.
 A potential disadvantage for this method is that we need to make strong assumptions of how the effect of the marketing activities actually change.
 Foekens, Leeflang, and Wittink (1999) proposed market response models with time-varying parameters but the model was not for forecasting purposes.
-In summary, the models we proposed in this study produce consistently more accurate forecasts and they also take into account the practical requirements of retail forecasting in that they are intuitive, they can be developed and operated automatically and also use readily available data on marketing activities.
+Therefore, we leave the exploration of the potential of this type of model to future research.
+In summary, the models we proposed in this study produce consistently more accurate forecasts.
+They also take into account the practical requirements of retail forecasting in that they are intuitive, they can be developed and operated automatically and also use readily available data on marketing activities.

 Acknowledgement